hkevin01/FLL-SIM/README.md

 - All core competition features implemented and tested.
 - Multi-robot support, official timer, scoring, and advanced reliability simulation are live.
 - Educational modules (tutorial system, guided exercises) under development.
+- Developer guide for educational features now available.
+- Automated tests for all educational modules run in venv (`fll-sim-env/bin/python`).
+- Test plan and coding standards updated for Phase 4.
 - Ready for classroom, team, and tournament use.
 Community and curriculum features coming soon.

 ---